moreiralucas/backend_challenge/README.md

+# Solution of challenge

+See the **Instructions.md** file before to run this project.

 # Backend Developer Challenge
 This is a simple challenge to test your skills on building APIs and your logic.
 It has to be done using Python and Django/Django Rest Framework